Toddler Development And Milestones: Your 1 Year And 7 Month Old

 Your tiny tot is always on the go, running, dancing, climbing.
 His energy levels are up, up, up!
 He wants to be everywhere, go everywhere, see everything.
 Cabinets are opened, laundry baskets overturned, and you see his adorable smile peek out from under the sheets.

 This is a great time to explore the outdoors, go to the park and meet friends at the playground.
-He can run around, throw his ball and practice catching.
+Your child can run around, throw his ball and practice catching.
 At this point, he is still much better at throwing than catching!
 Swings are another toddler favourite, but teach him to be careful when approaching someone in mid-swing.

-- Their fine and gross motor skills can be enhanced with ease around this month.
+- Toddlers' fine and gross motor skills can be enhanced with ease around this month.
 Give them objects to play with of different weight and sizes.
 Your toddler will love to pick up, throw and drop things.
 These actions will help him understand weight and size concepts and develop his grip.

 - All of this action means your tiny tot needs a fair amount of sleep.
 Usually, toddlers at this age sleep 12 to 14 hours, including one nap at midday.
 Each child is different, so don't worry if your tiny tot is a sleepyhead or a night owl.